Manta-Network/docs/docs/guides/MantaSigner.md

    </div>
 <br/>

-You will be brought to a page that displays your Secret Recovery Phrase.
+You will be brought to a page that displays your secret recovery phrase.
 Click the hidden icon in order to reveal it.

 <br/>